ymallavarapu7/timesheet/README.md

 Acufy Timesheet is a hosted product - setup, credentials, and infrastructure are provided by Acufy to customers under contract.

-© Acufy, Inc. All rights reserved.
+© 2026 Acufy AI.
+All rights reserved.